wellcomecollection/platform/ontologies/Sierra_film.md

 * Do we want to preserve these differences?
 * If not, would we prefer to concatenate all this into one note?

-Comment at line 113: Source is identified as LCSH by the second indicator 0.
+Comment at line 113: Source is identified as LCSH by the second indicator 0 of 650 MARC field.

 Comment at line 117 and subsequent occurrences of `"authority": "MeSH"`